semgrep/semgrep-docs/docs/notifications.md

 ## Webhooks

-Webhook notifications are a paid feature in our Semgrep Team tier.
+Webhook notifications are a paid feature in the Semgrep Team tier.

 To receive webhook notifications about Semgrep findings on pull requests and code pushes, visit [Dashboard > Integrations](https://semgrep.dev/manage/integrations) and select 'Add integration' or 'Setup First Integration,' and then choose 'Webhook'.
 Enter a target URL, give the notification channel a name of your choosing, and then click 'Save'.